Syper11/Shopping_Cart/readme.md

 # Shopping Cart

-## Created a shopping cart using python class methods
+## Created a shopping cart using python class methods.

-## Also Function using radius of a circle
+## Also Function using radius of a circle.
 week 2 day 3